siliconcompiler/siliconcompiler/docs/user_guide/data_model.rst

    >>> chip.getkeys('input')
    ['rtl', 'constraint']

- See :class:`siliconcompiler.core.Chip` for more infomration on methods which can be used to manipulate Schema parameters.
+See :class:`siliconcompiler.core.Chip` for more information on methods which can be used to manipulate Schema parameters.

 Manifest